auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 almost certainly be applying a unique salt per account as domain separation, and should do so up-front.

-When dealing with client-side prehashing, this salt would typically be determined by the login name.
-There are two basic approaches: deriving a salt from a login name, or storing a random salt directly in a database.
-In the former scenario, there is an unbreakable connection between login names and derived salts, which can be guessed offline.
-In the latter scenario, anybody who has the ability to try to log in needs to be able query the salt associated with a specific login name via a public salt server.

-In either case, security can be substantially improved by having login names that are untethered (at least in part) from public identifiers.
-Otherwise, if the password hash of a high-profile account gets leaked, it won't be difficult for a cracker to find the login name from the salt alone no matter what approach you take.

 This per-account salt achieves exactly the same effect as what traditional salts
 achieve: in effect, every account gets to use its own unique password hash function.
 Ideally this salt would be applied early on in the hashing process, preferably before the password is even hashed.

-For example, a utility that supports purely local, passphrase-based file encryption might store a random 16-byte salt along with any plaintext tags as part of the encryption header.

-On the other hand, for easily-memorizable public-key certificates, one might use a utility that deterministically generates ECC keypairs from a passphrase.
-This type of deployment cannot meaningfully apply salt, so a utility might "enforce" the requirement that the passphrase be at least eight words long.
+Imagine a purely local, password-based file-encryption app, and a user encrypts multiple files with a handful of different passwords.
+An evesdropper then obtains all of the encrypted files.

+Without applying some form of cryptographic separation per file, a cracker would be able to make one key-stretching computation and then check all the files.
+If the attacker manages to collect a thousand such files, this makes their attack a thousand times more efficient.

+If the separation is applied late, say, after the key stretching, then the attacker would have to do a bit more work to check all the files, but can still share all of the work that takes place before account separation happens.
+Thus applying account separation late won't reduce this multiplier by much.

+Sometimes account separation is not possible: imagine a purely local app that allows one to generate public/private keypairs from a passphrase.
+Assuming the user wants to be able to reconstitute their keys from memory alone, they would have to memorize all the necessary salts in addition to their passphrase.

+If the app is intended to allow the user to lose absolutely all of their devices and accounts and still recover their keys, any salt beyond a deployment-wide "please report any cracking activity here" is infeasible.
+The only thing that can be done to compensate for the lack of account separation is to encourage a minimum passphrase length.
+Thus the utility might "enforce" a minimum passphrase length of eight words.

+Sometimes account separation is not desireable, at least at certain stages.
+Consider a more typical example of network-based server that uses password authentication, supplemented with prehashing.
+In this scenario, account separation would typically be somehow effected via the login name.

+If account separation is used on the client side, then unauthenticated members of the general public have to be given access to the salt associated with a login name, or use something like an *oblivious pseudo-random function* (OPRF) that reveals something deterministically derived from a password attempt and secret salt to unauthenticated members of the general public.

+When Eve steals password hashes directly from Alice, I assume that she is likely to also discover the login names and salts, at least for the hashes she has stolen.
+But when Eve gives the hashes to Craig, she might want to withhold the login name so that Craig doesn't have the option of exploiting any accounts that he manages to crack.
+This is a rare alignment of interests between Alice and Eve.

+Yet in order to do his job effectively, Craig must be given all salts.
+When account separation is applied on the client side, if Craig can guess the login name, then he can confirm the association between the login name and the hash via the account salt.

-In the more typical context of a login-based web service, applying no account separation at all on the client side does have the advantage that if Eve steals your password database, the hashes can be securely decoupled from the login names.
-While Eve is likely to know this mapping, she has the option of hiding login names from Craig, preventing Craig from logging into an account that he successfully cracks.
-This is a rare case in which the interests of Alice and Eve are aligned.
-Without inside knowledge, this association cannot be reconstructed even by the most enterprising and Orphean Craigs.
+If one simply does not apply account separation on the client side, there is no salt that can be confirmed or denied to be associated with a login name by unauthenticated users.
+Without inside knowledge, the association between login names and salts cannot be reconstructed even by the most enterprising and Orphean Craigs.

-This comes at the cost that if Eve manages to wiretap your TLS connections and collects multiple password hashes from your deployment, then the key-stretching computation associated with a cracking attempt can be amortized across all of those hashes.
-If Eve manages to collect a thousand passwords, she can crack all of those passwords together a thousand times faster than she could crack them one by one.
+This comes at the cost that when Eve breaks into TLS and collects a thousand prehashes with no account separation applied, then those hashes can be cracked a thousand times more efficiently, just like our file encryption example.

-Preventing the possibility of sharing cracking attempts across accounts is why, with the narrowest of exceptions,[^no-account-separation] you should prefer to achieve account separation as early as possible, and why you should almost certainly achieve account separation on the client side, before a solid majority of the client-side key stretching work has been performed.

-Handling per-account salt is a significantly more complicated when client-side prehashing is involved, as the client will have to somehow know which salt to use.
-The remainder of this section should be understood within this prehashing context.
+Thus, foregoing account separation on the client side may well be a sensible option for say, a typical deployment of a home automation server.
+In this context, that will never be more than a handful of individual accounts, and TLS eavesdropping is not likely to be a primary concern.

+On the other hand, in the context of a more typical webservice, or exceptionally large deployments of this home automation server, you almost certainly want to apply account seperation on the client side as early as possible.
+This is the intended purpose of the "Username" parameter.[^delayed-account-separation]

+Security can be substantially improved by having login names that are untethered (at least in part) from public identifiers.
+Otherwise, if the password hash of a high-profile account gets leaked, it won't be difficult for Craig to find the login name from the salt alone no matter what approach you take.

 ### Public Salts

+When dealing with client-side prehashing, public salts would typically be determined by the login name, and directly revealed to unauthenticated agents.
+There are two basic approaches: deterministically deriving a salt from a login name in a transparent way, or storing a random salt directly in a database.

+The main tradeoff is that transparently-derived public salts create an unbreakable connection between salt and login name that can be cracked offline.
+Running a public salt server runs the risk of creating an account-existence oracle, or even worse, an account-enumeration oracle, in addition to the more generic attack surface that running an online service represents.

-The simplest possible transparently-derived salt might use a normalized login name as the input to the `Username` parameter only.
-The G3P ensures that the entire plaintext of this parameter can be partially evaluated away, so in this scenario it's always possible for an eavesdropper to give individual accounts a modicum of privacy when they turn the hashes over to crackers.
+The simplest possible transparently-derived salt might use a normalized login name as the input to the `Username` parameter only.[^why-only-username] The G3P ensures that the entire plaintext of this parameter can be partially evaluated away, so in this scenario it's always possible for an eavesdropper to give individual accounts a modicum of privacy when they turn the hashes over to crackers.

 However, this partial evaluation doesn't apply any key-stretching to the login name, so it would be relatively inexpensive for a cracker to try to guess